Hopkins helps No. 6 Kentucky rally, then survive LSU 71-66 - NewsBreak

 Hopkins helps No. 6 Kentucky rally, then survive LSU 71-66

+In the second half Coach (John Calipari) was saying we needed a little energy, so that’s what I tried to do when I came into the game.
+Just started to bring energy, and just contribute."

+Calipari added, “All I have been talking about is preparing for an opportunity. ...
+You can listen to everybody tell you it is everybody else or the coach, or you can say when I get my chance, I am going to do what the team needs me to do.”

-His jumper made it 43-38 and Kentucky (23-5, 12-3 Southeastern Conference) built a 65-50 lead late before LSU rallied to 68-64 with 33.2 seconds left.
-Keion Brooks Jr. made two free throws with 20 seconds later, and Tshiebwe answered Darius Days’ layup by making a free throw with 3.1 seconds left to seal Kentucky’s second consecutive victory.
+Hopkins' jumper made it 43-38 and Kentucky (23-5, 12-3 Southeastern Conference) built a 65-50 lead late before LSU rallied to 68-64 with 33.2 seconds left.
+Brooks made two free throws with 20 seconds later, and Tshiebwe answered Darius Days' layup by making a free throw with 3.1 seconds left to seal Kentucky's second consecutive victory.

 Tshiebwe finished with 17 points and 16 rebounds for Kentucky, which played its second consecutive contest without injured starting guards TyTy Washington Jr. and Sahvir Wheeler.
 Davion Mintz started and added 13 points.